chromium/chromium/chromeos/components/telemetry_extension_ui/resources/dpsl/README.md

     | Telemetry (a.k.a.
 Probe) interface for getting device telemetry
     | information.

+# Important Note
+The namespace for DPSL APIs is changed from chromeos.telemetry.* to dpsl.telemetry.*.
+New third-party code should use the new namespace, instead.

 # Usage Examples
 ```
 // Fetch Telemetry Info: CPU, VPD Info.